 In a previous blog about recruiting for an advisory board versus a working group, we summed up the difference between the two this way: an advisory group is put together to get opinions, while a working group is put together to get something done.

 These are the basic purposes for each when going into it, but what should you expect coming out of it?

-All you should expect from an advisory boards are points of view.
-In fact, going into it with any expectations other than this is something we actively discourage for the simple reason that expectation informs behaviour.
+All you should expect from an advisory board are points of view.
+In fact, going into it with any expectations other than this is something we actively discourage for the simple reason that expectation informs behavior.

 Let’s say you put an advisory board together and the expectation is to come to an agreement on the efficacy of a new treatment.
 Well, what if someone on your board doesn’t feel that it can be effective?
 He or she may be less inclined to speak their mind because it doesn’t gel with the expectation they were presented with at the outset.
 Now, not only are they betraying their own professional ethics, but you’re not getting all the opinions you (a) need and (b) are paying for.

 You put an advisory board together with an expectation of giving your global company the go-ahead to invest millions of dollars into a new study to take your medication in a new direction.
 Note how the expectation is worded: “giving the global team the go-ahead”.
 Again, it puts an undue level of pressure on the board members to satisfy the expectation.
 And because the board member is fully aware of who’s paying them for their time, they may feel it’s in their best interests to tell them what they want to hear.

 But it’s not in their best interests, or in the best interests of science, the company’s shareholders, or the patients who are ultimately the ones to be most affected by the board’s findings.

 To avoid this kind of misunderstanding between advisory board members and the companies funding the boards, the expectations should be written in such a way as to remove any expectation other than opinions:

 - By the end of this advisory board, we expect to have an expert understanding of whether or not this drug is effective, and whether or not we should move into production.